momentum24/A2-Level/README.md

 - List_Replace
 ~~~

-* you will two projects
+* you will have two projects

-1- stack Array based
+1- List Array based

         {
                 it has two files first one is "list_interface.h" it has the prototypes of the functions